SoftInstigate/restheart-examples/README.md

 # RESTHeart v5 examples

+RESTHeart is the REST API for MongoDB.
+With RESTHeart you can easily access MongoDB via a REST API, but it's also possibile to create any kind of custom Web service.

-This repository provides examples on how to extend [RESTHeart v5](https://github.com/SoftInstigate/restheart) - the REST API Microservice for __MongoDB__ - with Java plugins.
+This repository provides examples on how to extend [RESTHeart v5](https://github.com/SoftInstigate/restheart) with Java plugins

-This is a multi-module Maven project: the parent POM defines common properties while each module implements a single example.
+The parent POM defines common properties while each module implements a single example.

-However, The only required Maven dependency for building RESTHeart Java plugins is `restheart-commons`:
+The only required Maven dependency for building Java plugins is `restheart-commons`:

 ```xml
 <dependency>